Yes, the title of this post should read, writers who should have done a free grammar check, but it caught your attention, didn’t it?

-A grammar check is essential as poor grammar and spelling can never be excused in a published book.
+An English grammar checker is essential as grammar mistakes and spelling errors can never be excused in a published book.

 As readers of my blog know, I am an unrelenting supporter of self-publishing, as it gives the freedom of written expression to anyone who wishes to take the time to write and then self-publish their books and ebooks for the world to read.